chargebyte/chargebyte-docs/README.rst

 - Sections and chapters should be separated by one blank line after the title and two blank lines before the title.
 - Sections with a chapter title before them should have only one blank line before the title.
 - Capitalize section and chapter titles consistently.

-If you are contributing via a pull request, please also make sure that the branch naming and review workflow used by your team are followed.

 License